Polkadot logo

 Polkadot(DOT)

-Multi-chain network connecting independent blockchains through shared security and interoperability.
+Polkadot is a multi-chain network designed to connect independent blockchains — called parachains — through a shared security layer and built-in interoperability.

 Polkadot